This post may contain affiliate links. Please see our disclosure policy.

 • 1 tablespoon fresh rosemary leaves, minced, plus more for garnish

-• 2 tablespoons heavy cream (Optional)
+• 2 tablespoons optional: heavy cream

 Instructions

-• In the same pan, add other tablespoon of butter or olive oil.
-Add carrots, shallots, and apples plus a pinch of salt and pepper, cooking over medium heat till softened about 5-6 minutes.
-Deglaze the pan with broth, scraping any browned bits from the bottom, and bring to a boil.
-Turn down the heat and add cooked chicken, dijon, thyme, and rosemary, and continue to simmer until the liquid is reduced, about 5 minutes.
+• Add the broth to the pan, scraping any browned bits from the bottom with a wood spoon, and bring the broth mixture to a boil.
+Add the thyme and rosemary, and continue to simmer until the liquid is reduced, about 5 minutes.
+Turn down the heat to medium and whisk in the dijon mustard and add in the cooked chicken.
 If using, add the heavy cream and simmer another 5 minutes (10 minutes total).
-The sauce will not be super thick, but still slightly thickened from where you started.
+The sauce will be thin but that's ok, it will be absorbed when the rice is added.
 Taste and adjust any seasonings.

 Notes

 • I use Lundberg Wild Rice Blend with 1 cup broth and 3/4 cup water for cooking.
+It yields roughly 3 1/2 cups cooked wild rice.
+You can add more or less to the skillet as you like (or have room for).

 Nutrition

-Calories: 475kcal, Carbohydrates: 40g, Protein: 40g, Fat: 17g, Saturated Fat: 5g, Cholesterol: 172mg, Sodium: 172mg, Potassium: 754mg, Fiber: 5g, Sugar: 6g, Vitamin A: 2824IU, Vitamin C: 4mg, Calcium: 45mg, Iron: 3mg
+Calories: 454kcal, Carbohydrates: 40g, Protein: 40g, Fat: 15g, Saturated Fat: 3g, Polyunsaturated Fat: 3g, Monounsaturated Fat: 8g, Trans Fat: 0.03g, Cholesterol: 162mg, Sodium: 252mg, Potassium: 770mg, Fiber: 5g, Sugar: 6g, Vitamin A: 2763IU, Vitamin C: 5mg, Calcium: 48mg, Iron: 3mg

 Nutrition information is automatically calculated, so should only be used as an approximation.